What is psikat?

 DUTY Pulse width

-FINE Fine pitch offset relative to OSC 1 (−1 to +1 semitones)
+FINE Fine pitch offset, −1 to +1 semitones

 Mix